accessibilitysupported/a11ysupport.io/documentation/learn.md

 ### Voice Control

 Voice Control software allows users to command their computers or devices by voice, bypassing the need for a mouse or keyboard.
 People with physical or motor disabilities are most likely to use voice control software.
+[Differences between voice control software](/learn/vc_differences)

 * [Dragon Naturally Speaking](/learn/at/dragon)
 * [Voice Access for Android](/learn/at/va_and)